krischer/instaseis/doc/index.rst

-.. axisem_db documentation master file, created by sphinx-quickstart on Sun Sep  7 23:52:26 2014.
+.. instaseis documentation master file, created by sphinx-quickstart on Sun Sep  7 23:52:26 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.